Bespoke mechanic Yeet exclusive 9 min read

 • The exact Coin Race RTP figure is not brand-published at the recent cycle.
 We have not run a large enough HMAC-replay sample to compute it independently against operator mapping documentation.

-• The maximum multiplier ceiling on Coin Race rounds is brand-side capped but the cap value is not disclosed in the game info panel.
+• The Yeet Coin Race max multiplier is brand-side capped but the cap value is not disclosed in the game info panel.

 • The relative-speed mapping constants for each asset are not published in detail; the high-level formula is, but per-token speed coefficients are operator-internal.